Journey through Italy: Milan to the Amalfi Coast

 - If you have mobility concerns or tour pacing questions, please visit our Help Center or send a message to our Customer Experience Team.

-- This tour utilizes various modes of transportation, including water taxis and private motor coach.
+- This tour utilizes various modes of transportation, including water taxis, boats, trains and private motor coach.
 To board some of them, you may have to climb raised platforms or steps.

 - In Venice, water taxis are the main form of transportation and typically require travelers to step down into a rocking boat.